 - Connect Automatically Connect automatically after the router is disconnected.
-To use this option, check the radio button. - After a specified period of inactivity (Max Idle Time), the router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
+To use this option, check the radio button. - Connect Manually You can configure the router to make it connect or disconnect manually.
+After a specified period of inactivity (Max Idle Time), the router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
 To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
 Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link is requested.